N103Gremillion/space-invaders-emulator/README.md

 - CMake (version 3.10+ recommended)
 - A compatible Space Invaders ROM (not included)

 ---

+💻 Platform

+This project is developed and tested on Linux.
+It may work on other platforms, but Linux is the main target environment.

+---

 ## Eample for how it looks when running